 - The parties have a child in common

 If any of the above apply, then the plaintiff can attempt to obtain a temporary restraining order.
-He or she will appeal in court and tell the judge (or hearing officer) why he or she needs the restraining order.
+He or she will appear in court and tell the judge (or hearing officer) why he or she needs the restraining order.
 The plaintiff must allege that an act of domestic violence occurred (whether it be harassment, assault, stalking, etc.) In most cases, the plaintiff must also allege a past or prior history of domestic violence.
 Lastly, the plaintiff must show that the restraining order is necessary to protect them and that a reasonable person in their situation would be in fear for their safety.
 If the judge agrees, the temporary restraining order will issue.

 A final hearing will be scheduled, usually within 10 days of the service of the TRO.
 Then, the court will make sure the defendant is served with a copy of the restraining order and understands the restrictions.
 If the defendant fails to abide by the restraining order, he or she will be arrested by the police and charged with violating that restraining order, a charge known as contempt of court.
 The plaintiff and defendant are both entitled to retain counsel to represent them at the final hearing but they can also represent themselves if they choose.

 If you are dealing with a restraining order case in New Jersey, it is highly advisable to seek help from an experienced attorney.
 For more information, contact our NJ restraining order lawyers now for a free initial consultation at 201-556-1570.

 Wondering how we handle restraining order cases for clients throughout New Jersey?
 Here is a review from one of our many satisfied restraining order clients: